Passer au contenu principal

 Pourquoi votre choix de chirurgie de remodelage du menton aujourd'hui définira votre visage à sept ans

 Sliding genioplasty moves your own bone, preserving its living blood supply and creating a biological union that strengthens over time.
-A chin implant, however, sits between bone and the soft tissue chin pad, generating chronic mechanical pressure that slowly erodes the underlying mandible.
+A implant de menton, however, sits between bone and the soft tissue chin pad, generating chronic mechanical pressure that slowly erodes the underlying mandible.
 After seven years, these divergent mechanisms produce results that look and feel nothing alike—one integrates, the other intrudes.
 Understanding this distinction is essential before making a commitment that reshapes your identity.

 Génioplastie par glissement : l’os qui guérit, les tissus mous qui gardent leur mémoire